ATpinnacle/Marketing-Analytics-Dashboard/README.md

 - **SQL**: Data transformation and cleaning.
 - **Python**: Sentiment analysis using nltk and database handling with pyodbc.
-- **Power BI**: Data visualization and dashboard creation.
+- **Power BI**: Data visualization, data modelling, and dashboard creation.
+- **DAX (Data Analysis Expressions)**: Calculating advanced measures and metrics.

 ## How It Was Made

 - Cleaned raw datasets using **SQL**, structuring them for analysis.
 - Extracted insights from customer feedback through **sentiment analysis** using **Python**.
+- Built an **interactive Power BI dashboard** by:
+  - Creating relational data models to connect multiple datasets.
+  - Using **DAX measures** to compute advanced metrics.
-- Built an **interactive Power BI dashboard** to visualize KPIs, enabling stakeholders to make data-driven decisions efficiently.
+  - Designing visualizations to track KPIs and trends, enabling stakeholders to make data-driven decisions efficiently.

 ## Future Scope